Illivanilli/lbkinformationresource/README.md

 #ToDo

 	* 1-Color Scheme. #28 on [Color Scheme](https://www.canva.com/learn/website-color-schemes/) is nice.
 	* 2-Logos (Something Modern, and minimalism.
-Though I'm up for anything abstract, post-modern. / Just professional is the only quality that we should highlight.
-As this is p     lanned for Resumes.) / If you can work photoshop, remember using your Southplains college email can get photoshop and illustrator for 20$ a month.
+Though I'm up for anything abstract, post-modern.
+		*Just professional is the only quality that we should highlight.
+As this is planned for Resumes.)
+		* If you can work photoshop, remember using your Southplains college email can get photoshop and illustrator for 20$ a month.
 	* 3-